ianjchiu/Cascor/README.md

 # Cascade Correlation Algorithm

-An implementation of recurrent Cascade-Correlation (cascor) in both NumPy and PyTorch.
+An implementation of recurrent Cascade-Correlation (Cascor) in both NumPy and PyTorch.
 The goal of the project is to create a modern, user-friendly implementation of recurrent cascor.
 Additionally, we extend this project to PyTorch in order to explore the possibilities of utilizing GPUs for increased speed for recurrent cascor.

 ## Overview:
 In both `Cascor-NumPy/` and `Cascor-PyTorch/`, the logic is identical.
 Therefore this overview will briefly cover the structure of the code to facilitate usage and experimentation for the project.